Drive sales on autopilot with ecommerce-focused features

 2. Sender reputation

 Sending an email doesn’t guarantee that it’ll reach your recipients.
-To combat spam, Internet service providers (ISPs) monitor multiple factors, including the engagement on your emails, to give you a sender reputation score.
+To combat spam, Internet Service Providers (ISPs) monitor multiple factors, including the engagement on your emails, to give you a sender reputation score.

 It’s especially important for new accounts to spend time on email domain warmup, which is the practice of improving your email account’s reputation to avoid being flagged as “suspicious” by ISPs.